Skip to Main Content

 Information Literacy & Critical Appraisal: Developing a Research Topic

-Having a research topic or question that works well for your assignment is one of the most important steps to creating a successful paper or project!
-Your topic forms the foundation for all of the planning, searching, and writing or creating it takes to complete a project.
-Because deciding on and developing a topic can also be one of the most difficult elements of a project, this module will guide you through the process.
+Choosing a good research topic or question is a key step in making your paper or project a success!
+Your topic is the base for all the planning, searching, writing, and creating you’ll do to finish your project.
+Since picking and developing a topic can be one of the hardest parts, this guide will help you through the process.

 Interesting to you